DMP requirements in FWF

 - Word: https://www.fwf.ac.at/fileadmin/files/Dokumente/Open_Access/FWF_DMPTemplate_e.docx

-When creating a FWF DMP, do consider the policy Open Access to Research Data.
+When creating a FWF DMP, do consider the policy Open Access to Research Data, opens an external URL in a new window.

 This policy states that the research data which supports your scientific publication must be made openly available on a mandatory basis.
 This includes all the data required to reproduce and verify the results of your publications, including the associated metadata.
 This data should be published as soon as possible, but, at the latest, together with the corresponding scientific publication.
 If, for legal, ethical or other reasons, open access to this data is not at all or only partially possible, you must justify this in your data management plan.
 In addition, the following criteria apply: